Julian Livingston Peabody

-Julian Livingston Peabody (March 29, 1881 – January 24, 1935) was a well-known American architect and soldier who drowned on board the SS Mohawk during a collision with a cargo ship.
+Julian Livingston Peabody (March 29, 1881 – January 24, 1935) was an American architect and soldier who drowned on board the SS Mohawk during a collision with a cargo ship.

-Early life
+Early life and education

 Peabody was born on March 29, 1881, in New York City.
-He was the eldest of three children born to Charlotte Anita Damon and Charles Augustus Peabody Jr., a New York State Assemblyman.
-He had two younger siblings, John Damon Peabody, and Anita Livingston Peabody.
+He was the eldest of three children born to Charlotte Anita Damon and politician Charles Augustus Peabody Jr..
+He had two younger siblings, John Damon Peabody and Anita Livingston Peabody.

-His paternal grandparents were Judge Charles Augustus Peabody and, his first wife, Julia Caroline (née Livingston) Peabody.
-His grandfather's second wife was Mary Eliza Hamilton, a cousin of Mrs. Astor, and a daughter of John Church Hamilton and granddaughter of Founding Father Alexander Hamilton.
+His paternal grandparents were Judge Charles A. Peabody and his first wife Julia Caroline (née Livingston) Peabody.
+His grandfather's second wife was Mary Eliza Hamilton, a cousin of Caroline Schermerhorb Astor, a daughter of John Church Hamilton, and granddaughter of Alexander Hamilton.

-Peabody prepared at the Groton School, graduating with the class of 1899, before attending Harvard University.
+Peabody prepared at Groton School, graduating with the class of 1899, before attending Harvard University.
 After his 1903 graduation from Harvard, he spent a year at the Columbia School of Architecture before three years spent studying in France at the École nationale supérieure des Beaux-Arts, beginning in the spring of 1905, where he joined the atelier Deglane.